Philadelphia Radio Archives

 Oldies - the first time

 Although The Young Sound evolved into a more contemporary format, WCAU decided to drop it in the autumn of 1970 for an automated solid gold format designed in-house.
 Initially, a substantial number of records that were big in Philadelphia but not necessarily nationally were included.
 Some hits as little as six months old were included in this oldies format.
 In 1974, the DJ lineup of the still-automated station included Jim Nettleton, Joe Niagara, Kris Chandler, Gene Manning, Long John Wade and Kevin Fennessy.

 Hot Hits Format

-In September 1981, WCAU switched to a top-40 format called “Hot Hits."
+On September 22, 1981, WCAU switched to a top-40 format called “Hot Hits” to replace the struggling “Mellow Music”.
 This format was developed by program consultant Mike Joseph and was used at a number of CBS-FM stations.
 The Hot Hits format included all current hits, high energy announcers, and lots of catchy jingles.
-Some memorable jocks included Terry “The Motor-mouth” Young, and Billy Burke.
+WCAU-FM’s ratings showed immediate improvement after the switch.
+All of the former jocks except Glenn Kalina were let go and the initial lineup included Scott Walker, Richard Hawkins, Bob Garrett, Todd Parker, Terry “The Motor-mouth” Young, and Billy Burke.

 Oldies - again

 On November 9th, 1987, WCAU flipped to an oldies format, citing a desire to appeal to an older, more desirable demographic of 25-54 year olds.
 The call letters were soon changed to WOGL (“Old GoLd”).
-At about the same time, WIOQ-FM revealed that it was also planning to change to an oldies format.
+At about the same time, WIOQ-FM revealed that it too was planning to change to an oldies format.
 For the next two years, the stations engaged in an FM oldies battle, until WIOQ dropped the format in 1989.
 WOGL became the city’s dominant oldies station, gathering a group of legendary Philly jocks including Hy Lit, Don Cannon, Harvey Holiday, Bob Pantano and many more.

 Radio Greats Reunions